actrix-software/gthp-converter/README.md

 Formats a GIF to an array of PNGs declared in a C++ header file.

-Since there is no support for GIFs in it show s an easy way to use GIFs in d3d9.
+Since there is no support for GIFs in d3d9, it shows an easy way to use them.

 Below is an example how you could use the created header file.